craigfisk/priceandposition/content/posts/blogginginhugo.md

 draft: true
 hidemeta: false
 comments: false
-description: "Blogging in PaperMod on Hugo is simple, fast, and perfect for the web (and used here)."
+description: "Blogging in PaperMod on Hugo is simple, fast, and up-to-date (and used here)."
 canonicalURL: "https://priceandposition.com/content/"
 disableHLJS: true # to disable highlightjs
 disableShare: true